chbatey/scala-basics-talk/README.md

 as a separate deliverable if it proves useful.
 The reveal.js theme in `src/main/paradox/_template/css/theme/akka.css adds some Akka fonts and colors.

+A pre-built version of the slide are [here](http://batey.info/talks/scala-basics/#/)

 ## TODO

 Possible extras: